Rogannn/Maki-Bot/README.md

 # Maki-Bot
-Web-based A.I.
-Chatbot using NLP with Tensorflow for DHVSU Admission Inquiries
+Web-based Inquiry Chatbot using NLP with Tensorflow for DHVSU Admission Inquiries

 Run launcher.py to use